AidenFliss/Youtube-Playlist-Util/README.md

 ![example](https://user-images.githubusercontent.com/92261372/229377993-63eabdf5-92bb-43f9-97ff-7c547b532167.png)

 # Usage:
-Download a yt playlsit with subtitles and thumbnails!
+Download a yt playlist with subtitles and thumbnails!

 # Contributing
 Just make a pull request and test the features you modifed and added before you do so I can save time testing.